 - This article from The Onion (which parodies the rumor that most of the members of the Ku Klux Klan being mostly run by undercover policemen).
 Conversely, they also once made a reference to a child porn site being busted by authorities, and every single visitor to the site claimed to be a concerned citizen trying to infiltrate the site and bring it down from the inside.

-- In an episode of The Simpsons, Bart went to an auction to mess with the bids.
+- In one episode Bart went to an auction to mess with the bids.
 When he won, he snickered and bolted for the door.
 At which point the auctioneer awarded it to the second highest bidder... who also snickered and bolted for the door.
 It is revealed that no one placed a serious bid for that item.